jairbj/docker-rails-dev/README.md

 ### RubyOnRails development environment

+# Updates
+### 2019/07/20
+- Added Imagemagick package
+- Added /usr/src/gem folder for using as a mapped volume for your gems

 # Important
 - You should run the container with the **-it** flag and **/bin/bash** command as it doesn't have any initial command.
 - When you run the **rails s** command you should bind it to **0.0.0.0**